African blackwood squares and bowl blanks for sale

 Restrictions on African blackwood supply

-In 2017, Dalbergia melanoxylon was added to the Convention of International Trade for Endangered Species (CITES) Appendix II.
-Trade in this wood is now controlled and subject to certification.
+In 2017, all Dalbergia, including the Dalbergia melanoxylon, was added to the Convention on International Trade in Endangered Timber Species (CITES) Appendix 2.
+Trade in this species in now controlled and subject to certification.